5 ways degree planning solutions improve retention

 - Higher retention and on-time graduation are the key appeal of degree-planning tools

-- More personalized support can lead to greater student outcomes
+- More personalised support can lead to greater student outcomes

 - Improved tools foster an environment of student empowerment